In the guide

 Various resources for allergen information, including a training module aimed at businesses can be found on the FSA website.

-Further information on allergy information for caterers, and the results of a FSA study on how people with allergies make choices in eating establishments, is also available on the FSA website, entitled Understanding the Food Choice Reasoning of Nut Allergic Consumers.
+The results of a study on how people with allergies make choices in eating establishments is also available on the FSA website, entitled Understanding the Food Choice Reasoning of Nut Allergic Consumers.

 Back to top